Blue Lantern Corps: Entity

 Later, Saint Walker brings Hal Jordan and Larfleeze to Nicole's location.
-Still possessed by the hope entity, Nicole appears to retain her sense of self, stating she is able to hear the hope in her parents' hearts as well as the crowd around them.
+Still possessed by Adara, Nicole appears to retain her sense of self, stating she is able to hear the hope in her parents' hearts as well as the crowd around them.
 Nicole goes on to say she can sense an emptiness in Larfleeze and tells him that his parents are still alive and they miss him.
 She also tells Jordan that he is afraid to hope and asks him why.
 Before Hal can answer, the group is interrupted by the arrival of Barry Allen.

-After Flash and Jordan discuss Jordan's recent actions, the Indigo Tribe appears with Proselyte, who has chosen a host, and Black Hand, who appears to be brain-washed.
+After Flash and Jordan discuss Jordan's recent actions, the Indigo Tribe appears with Proselyte and Black Hand, who appears to be brainwashed.
 Nicole confirms this, saying she senses no hope inside them.
 Tension grows about whose side the Indigo Tribe is really on.
-This is cut short when the mysterious figure appears again and releases Parallax, who possesses the Flash.

-A battle then erupts between Jordan and the Parallax-possessed Flash.
-While this is happening, Nicole, Saint Walker, Larfleeze, and Shane Thompson try to defeat the figure.
-This fails when the figure rips Parallax, Proselyte, and Adara from their hosts.
+This is cut short when Krona appears and releases Parallax, who possesses the Flash.
+A battle erupts between Jordan and the Parallax-possessed Flash, during which Parallax, Proselyte, and Adara are separated from their hosts.

-Adara was later seen with Krona on Oa where it possessed one of the remaining six Guardians of the Universe.
-Adara was eventually free from Krona's control when the rogue Guardian was killed by Hal Jordan.

-Adara took refugee on the Blue Central Power Battery, and only left the battery when the cosmic entity known as Relic targeted the new home planet of the Blue Lanterns.
-As Adara fled it was revealed that the entity was also suffering from a strange illness like all the rest of the emotional entities.